 **As the temperature drops dramatically during the winter, it can scratch the moisture off your skin, leaving it dry**.
 The use of heaters and hot showers further reduce the water from the skin, making it dehydrated and cracky .

 **Dehydrated skin makes the skin barrier inefficient in resisting germs, leading to inflammation and acne**.
 Therefore, winter skin requires moisturizers rich in occlusives.

 These are moisturizing chemicals that form a thicker layer on the skin to lock the moisture in.
 Beeswax, petroleum jelly and shea butter are a few commonly used occlusives to create creamy-thick consistency.

 Do not forget sunscreen of at least 30 SPF during the winters.
 Sunbathing is a common activity during winter, and the sunlight gives a cozy feeling, but, with no sunscreen, the same sunlight can wreak havoc on the skin.

-Autumn prepares you and your skin for the winter.
-In autumn, the temperature gets lower with each passing day, and you might want to snooze in your blanket.
+**Autumn prepares you and your skin for the winter**.
+In autumn, the temperature gets lower with each passing day, and you might want to laze on the couch all day.
 But being lazy can put your skin at the risk of dehydration and cracks.